python/mypy/docs/source/casts.rst

 Mypy supports User-Defined Type Guards
 (:pep:`647`).

-What's a type guard?
-It is a way for programs to influence conditional type narrowing employed by a type checker based on runtime checks.
+A type guard is a way for programs to influence conditional type narrowing employed by a type checker based on runtime checks.

 Basically, a ``TypeGuard`` is a "smart" alias for a ``bool`` type.